 This verdict is not a good thing, it was the only thing.

 If you had been holding your breath through gritted teeth and tense shoulders waiting for Chauvin’s verdict, busying yourself, consciously opting out of tuning in to trial updates in favour of hoping for the best (but preparing for the worst), you’re not alone.
 In the hour before the verdict was read, my body stiffened, and I sunk into the familiar fight or flight mode most of us have been in for the past 15 months — if not our whole lives.
 “Unclench your jaw.
-Unclench your jaw, Chelsea,” I chanted out loud in my apartment alone as I waited, and continued to distract myself with work or something else.
+Unclench your jaw, Chelsea,” I chanted out loud in my flat alone as I waited, and continued to distract myself with work or something else.
 Anything else.
 That adrenaline coursed through me right up until the moment my phone buzzed over and over and my Deputy Director confirmed the guilty verdict in our Unbothered Slack channel.

 And then, nothing.